Hospital Administrators—Support CNRN and SCRN Certification for Nurses

 Support Your Nurses in Getting Certified

 ABNN’s Hospital Registration Program is an employer program designed to help nurses earn certification for the neuroscience and stroke specialty.
 Having CNRN- and SCRN-certified nurses on your staff is an excellent way to demonstrate to patients and their families that your hospital provides expert care.
 And don’t forget, the CNRN and SCRN certifications aren’t only for the nurses at the bedside.
 Consultants, educators, researchers, chief nursing officers (CNOs), and other roles who hold a current, unrestricted RN licensure also are eligible to take the exams.
-View a list of the over 40 facilities that are already taking advantage of this program!
-Don't miss out on this opportunity to support your nurses!
+View a list of current hospitals participating in the Hospital Registration Program!

 Here are key details about the program: